Gmagon/src.gmagon.com/source/guide/index.md

 ---

 # [XLS2csv](../products/store/xls2csv/)  ![](../products/store/xls2csv/images/logo/logo_64x64.png)
+> XLS2csv is a simple and intuitive XLS/XLSX to CSV Converter for Mac.
+It handles .xls/.xlsx files from Microsoft Excel, Apple Numbers, Open Offices Excel and converts them to .csv text file format on Mac platform.

-> XLS2csv is an easy-to-use file converter that easily converts the `XLS format (excel files)` out there to the CSV on Mac, namely, it is an `XLS to CSV` converter for mac.
-It helps those who are looking for a gadget to convert XLS files to CSV format on Mac OS.
-The software can intelligently recognize an XLS file and convert them to CSV files quickly.
-In addition, batch convert from xls to csv is also supported here.
-Users are allowed to drag and drop a file or directory to the interface of XLS2csv, and preview the conversion results before the conversion finished.
-By clicking Setting button, users can set up their preferable language of the tool.
-Besides, there are Feedback, FAQ and Help choices for users’ convenience in case any problems occurred during users’ experience.
+This Mac XLS2csv converter app can intelligently recognize large XLS/XLSX files as well as a group of XLS/XLSX files and batch convert them to CSV format quickly.
+Users are allowed to drag-and-drop a file or directory to the interface of XLS2csv, and preview the loaded Excel spreadsheets before conversion.
+Plus, you can customize delimiters in the CSV as comma, semicolon, space, tab, etc.

 - [Convert XLS to CSV on Mac without Excel installed ](./convert-xls-on-mac-without-excel.html)
 - [How to convert XLS to CSV on a Mac? ](./convert-xls-to-csv-on-mac.html)